 In this section, we provide general information on what to expect from the divorce process, especially when you have children.
 For more information, you can watch a series of short videos about divorce in Spanish with English sub-titles on our Videos page.
 If you would like to learn more about specific divorce laws in your state, please select your state from the drop-down menu above or on the left.

-What are the basic steps for filing for divorce?
+What are the basic steps when filing for divorce?

 Where can I find additional information about divorce?

 The National Council of Juvenile and Family Court Judges has a free, in-depth information packet called "Managing Your Divorce: A Guide for Battered Women," which you may find helpful, especially if you have to represent yourself in your divorce.
-There are also other information packets on related topics which can be found on their website.
+Although it was published in 1998, the information is still relevant today.